Variant Effect Predictor Other information

 Existing or colocated variants

-VEP by default uses a normalisation-based allele matching algorithm to identify known variants that match user input.
+VEP by default uses a normalisation-based allele matching algorithm to identify known variants that match input variants.
 Since both input and known variants may have multiple alternate (ALT) or variant alleles, each pair of reference (REF) and ALT alleles are normalised and compared independently to arrive at potential matches.
 VCF permits multiple allele types to be encoded on the same line, while dbSNP assigns separate rsID identifiers to different allele types at the same locus.
 This means different alleles from the same input variant may be assigned different known variant identifiers.

 Illustration of VEP's allele matching algorithm resolving one VCF line with multiple ALTs to three different variant types and coordinates